LennaHammer/English/EVP/out/words_determiner.md

 [A2]one more person or thing, or an additional amount
 - I'm going to have another piece of cake.
 - "Would you get me a bar of chocolate from the kitchen?"
 "Another one?"
-- For another $30, you can buy the model with remote control.
+- `For` another $30, you can buy the model with remote control.
 - Just think, in another three months it'll be summer again.

 ## 55. another ## determiner ; pronoun
 /əˈnʌð.ər/ DIFFERENT
 [A2]a different person or thing of the same type
-- She's finished with that boyfriend and found herself another (one).
+- She's finished with that boyfriend and found herself another `(one)`.
-- Do you want to exchange this toaster for another (one) or do you want your money back?
+- Do you want to exchange this toaster for another `(one)` or do you want your money back?

 ## 56. enough ## determiner ; pronoun
 /ɪˈnʌf/ NECESSARY AMOUNT
 [A2]as much as is necessary
-- Is there enough cake for everyone?
+- Is there enough cake `for` everyone?
-- Have you had enough to eat?
+- Have you had enough `to` eat?
 - There are 25 textbooks for the class - that should be enough.
-- I know enough about art to realize that this painting is special.
+- I know enough about art `to` realize that this painting is special.

 ## 57. few ## determiner ; adjective ; pronoun
 /fjuː/ a few
 [A2]some, or a small number of
-- I'll be ready in a few minutes.
+- I'll be ready in a few `minutes`.
-- I need to pick up a few things in town.
+- I need to pick up a few `things` in town.
-- We've been having a few problems with the new computer.
+- We've been having a few `problems` with the new computer.
 - "How many potatoes do you want?" - "Oh, just a few, please."
-- I've met a few of his friends.
+- I've met a few `of` his friends.

 ## 58. half ## noun ; pronoun ; determiner
 /hæf/ PART
 [A2]one of two equal parts of something
-- Rice is eaten by half of the world's population.
+- Rice is eaten by half `of` the world's population.
-- It'll take half an hour/a half hour to get there.
+- It'll take half `an hour`/`a` half `hour` to get there.
 - Jenny lived in Beijing for a year and a half.
 - He cut up the apple and gave me half.